 Dolphin Days was published in December 2017 on Amazon.
 Both Kindle and in print.
 Miracles can happen.

-I am at the editing stage of my second novel and hoping to get it published by Christmas 2018.
+I am at the editing stage of my second novel, Come In From The Cold and hoping to get it published by Summer 2019.

 I grew up in lots of places, being a naval daughter, but home was always a fabulous house, buried in the woods above the Tweed valley in the Borders of Scotland.
 My grandparents lived in the same house which I thought was wonderful, but now I wonder if my mother thought the same!
 It seemed to be a childhood of summer sun and winter snow and ice, of rough ponies, cats, dogs, the river and huge amounts of risk.
 My parents just let us fly!
 I have three elder brothers who I adored and worshipped, and who I now just love to bits, along with my sisters-in-law.
 How many people are lucky enough to have that sort of family!
 One of the best times was in Malta when I was fourteen to sixteen.
 We lived in Fort St Angelo, in the middle of Valetta harbour, and there is definitely a novel to be set there.
 I just haven’t written it yet.